EMU at Lancaster

 Steve is a pastor, student, teacher, follower of Jesus living in Philadelphia.
 He’s studied communication and continues to write a column for Mennonite World Review frequently.
 As a pastor, Steve has served with Mennonite congregations in Johnstown, PA and Staten Island, NY and with emerging groups in Pittsburgh.
 He currently worships with Philadelphia Praise Center, a growing multiethnic, urban Anabaptist congregation.
 Steve enjoys traveling, writing, biking and is committed to living a healthy life of rest, risk and learning that prioritizes relationships with family, friends, colleagues, faith communities and neighbors near and far.

 Julie Siegfried was born and raise in Doylestown, Pa.
-She is married to Fred Siegfried and has four young adult children.
+She is married to Fred Siegfried and has four adult children.
 Julie and her husband Fred spent the first few years of marriage with MCC on a native Canadian reservation as community development workers.
 Prior to moving to Lancaster, Pa., Julie and Fred spent about six years as full-time staff at Spruce Lake Retreat in the Poconos.